VictorAbdon/aws-node-express-dynamodb-typescript-api/README.md

 This template demonstrates how to develop and deploy a simple Node Express API service, backed by DynamoDB database, running on AWS Lambda using the traditional Serverless Framework.

+it uses the typescript-plugin https://github.com/serverless/serverless-plugin-typescript to enable typescript support

 ## Anatomy of the template